abbyazari/data_vis_statistics_geosciences/README.md

-# Data Visualzation & Statistics in the Geosciences
+# Data Visualization & Statistics in the Geosciences
 This repository contains the laboratory portion of an upper level undergraduate class in Python on data visualization and statistics for geo &amp; space scientists.
 Labs will be updated from January - May at the same cadence as the course.